TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

    c_long(22)
    >>>

-It is also possible to use indexes different from 0, but you must know what you're doing, just as in C: You can access or change arbitrary memory locations.
+It is also possible to use indexes different kutoka 0, but you must know what you're doing, just as in C: You can access or change arbitrary memory locations.
-Generally you only use this feature if you receive a pointer from a C function, and you *know* that the pointer actually points to an array instead of a single item.
+Generally you only use this feature if you receive a pointer kutoka a C function, and you *know* that the pointer actually points to an array instead of a single item.